-I love the knowing I’m using less of the earth’s finite resources.
+I love knowing I’m using less of the earth’s finite resources.
 I also adore finding new ways to stretch my own financial resources.

 Doing both at the same time is icing on the homemade, whole grain cake.

 Here are 12 crazy simple ways to help the environment while padding your wallet, too:

 - Compost.
 I’ve got a black thumb and don’t garden, but I still compost.
 According to the EPA, food that ends up in landfills breaks down and produces methane, a noxious greenhouse gas.
 I heartily stash our coffee grounds, fruit, vegetable and grain waste in a compost bin, which keeps it out of the landfills.
 It also means we use less of our town’s pricey pay-per-bag trash bags.

 - Bulk up.
 If your grocery store has a bulk section, check out prices for items like grains and spices.
 You will likely save a lot of money, as well as packaging—plus bonus points if you bring your own containers.

 - Cool down your laundry.
 Washing your laundry in cold water saves money and energy, and also could expand the life of your clothing.
 Hang your clothes to dry for extra energy savings.

 - Be a borrower.
 Need a fancy tool but don’t want to cough up the cash?
 Ask a neighbor if you can borrow theirs, or see if your town has a tool library.

 - Buy second-hand.
 Your cash will go much further if you purchase needed items second-hand.
 Additionally, you’ll be helping keep gently used stuff out of the landfills.
 Try shopping at thrift stores or join a local trading/selling network for kids’ clothing and toys, furniture and kitchen gadgets.